admin-shell-io/questions-and-answers/README.md

+This Q&A has been created by a Task Force of "ZVEI SG Modelle und Standards".

 # Questions-and-Answers

 **How shall a link to a website be entered in an AAS, as File or as ReferenceElement object?** <!-- ID: 2 -->